 “They refuse to stick to a plan,” he said.
 “And are happy to trade a proven investment approach for something that ‘sounds good’ instead.”

-I was reminded of that conversation the other day when I read a note from a subscriber to my Momentum Alert.
+Not long ago, I was reminded of that conversation when I read a note from a subscriber to my Momentum Alert.

-For the uninitiated, The Momentum Alert is a fast-paced trading service I’ve run for nearly two decades.
+For the uninitiated, The Momentum Alert is a fast-paced trading research service I’ve run for more than two decades.

 The idea is to identify the most rapidly growing companies – also the market’s best-performing stocks – and ride them for all they’re worth.